-Although the oil and gas industry is not cyclical, the Company's operational results and financial conditions are dependent on prices of oil and gas.
-Such prices may be volatile as they are determined by certain factors, including weather and the demand for oil and gas.
+The Company's results and financial conditions are strongly linked to the price of oil and gas.
+Such prices may be volatile as they are determined by certain factors, including weather, the demand for oil and gas and other global market factors.